filoucool/filoucool/README.md

 ### Things that dont matter
 <p>
 - Stupid fact: You're twice as likely to be killed by a fucking vending machine than a shark.
-Think about that. #SharkWeek
+Think about that. #SharkWeek <br>
+- Walmart ha s lower acceptance rate than Harvard. <br>
+- hippopotomonstrosesquippedaliophobia is the fear of long words. <br>
+- 11% of Americans think "HTML" is a disease which means 89% of Americans are wrong. <br>
 </p>

 ### What am I actually working on?